Lily, Chloe, and Sophie Warren, Sweet Bee Sisters

 Megan Grassell, Yellowberry

 Seventeen-year-old Megan Grassell was tired of only having low-cut, “sexy” bra options for her and her younger sisters—so she decided to design launch Yellowberry, a line of cool, comfy bras that look tween and teen appropriate.
 Since the launch in 2014, she’s gone on to add t-shirts, camisoles, and loungewear—all featuring life-positive mantras like “Seek and find a hug when you need one”—to her product line.
+Some CEOs have great ideas–these are the nicest things they’ve done for their employees.

 Benjamin “Kickz” Kapelushnik, Sneaker Don